xcat2/xcat-core/docs/source/advanced/restapi/restapi_setup/restapi_setup.rst

 If errors returned, check ``/var/log/httpd/ssl_error_log`` on xCAT MN.

-.. note:: If passwords need to be changed in the future, make sure to update the xCAT passwd table. xCAT REST API uses passwords stored in that table to authenticate users.
+.. note:: When passwords are changed, make sure to update the xCAT ``passwd`` table.
+The REST API service uses passwords stored there to authenticate users.